dequelabs/react-axe/README.md

 ```
 var React = require('react');
 var ReactDOM = require('react-dom');

+if (process.env.NODE_ENV !== 'production') {
 	var axe = require('react-axe');
 	axe(React, ReactDOM, 1000);
+}
 ```

+Be sure to only run the module in your development environment (as shown in the code above) or else your application will use more resources than necessary when in production.
+You can use [envify](https://www.npmjs.com/package/envify) to do this as is shown in the [example](./example/Gruntfile.js#L25).

-Once initialized like this, the module will output accessibility defect information to the Chrome Devtools console every time a component updates.
+Once initialized, the module will output accessibility defect information to the Chrome Devtools console every time a component updates.

+## Deduplicating

+react-axe will deduplicate violations using the rule that raised the violation and the CSS selector and the failureSummary of the specific node.
+This will ensure that each unique issue will only be printed to the console once.

+## Debouncing

+The third argument to the exported function is the number of milliseconds to wait for component updates to cease before performing an analysis of all the changes.
+The changes will be batched and analyzed from the closest common ancestor of all the components that changed within the batch.
+This generally leads to the first analysis for a dynamic application, analyzing the entire page (which is what you want), while subsequent updates will only analyze a portion of the page (which is probably also what you want).

 ## Run the example